-We have all had the latest bug this week which has been going round the school like the plague.
+We have all had the latest bug this week which has been going around the school like the plague.
 Caitlin had it and gave it to Ieuan.
-Unfortunately I have succumbed to it too and, as I lie festering in my bed, unable to move or even think straight, I find my thoughts are far from productive and, dare I say it, even a bit odd.
+Unfortunately, I have succumbed to it too and, as I lie festering in my bed, unable to move or even think straight, I find my thoughts are far from productive and, dare I say it, even a bit odd.
+Yep, it’s no joke when a mum is sick and has kids to look after.

 Do you think anything like this?